luzinbar/DSPS-assignment1/README.txt

 args[2] = n (number of missions per worker).
 6. The local application is waiting for a "done" message that contains the relevant appB (to know that this message belongs to this local app) from the manager by checking the Manager2appQ.
 7. The local application downloads the summary file from S3 and creates an HTML file with the data from the summary file.
-8. If the local application didn’t receive a "terminate" flag in args[3], the local app will finish it's run.
+8. If the local application didnâ€™t receive a "terminate" flag in args[3], the local app will finish it's run.
 9. Else, if the local application contains "terminate" flag in args[3], the local application will send a message to the manager through app2managerQ to tell him to terminate everything.
 10. After the manager finished terminating the workers, queues and buckets, it sends a "done terminate" message back to the local application, and the local application now can terminate the manager (EC2 instance), terminate the last SQS (manager2appQ), and finish the program.